 In 1882 Fraser organized the Nova Scotia Steel Company at Trenton.

-In 1890 Mr. Fraser organised the New Glasgow Iron, Coal and Railway Company with a capital of $1,000,000 for the purpose of mining ore and the manufacture of pig iron and coke.
+In 1890 Mr. Fraser organized the New Glasgow Iron, Coal and Railway Company with a capital of $1,000,000 for the purpose of mining ore and the manufacture of pig iron and coke.
 Fraser led Scotia’s development of iron-ore deposits at Bell Island, Newfoundland, and coal at Sydney Mines, Cape Breton.

-Fraser served New Glasgow variously as town councillor, water commissioner, mayor and director of the Aberdeen Hospital.
+Fraser served New Glasgow variously as a town councillor, water commissioner, mayor and director of the Aberdeen Hospital.

 New Glasgow is a beautiful riverside town of 9,075 residents, located in northern Nova Scotia, which serves as the commercial-service centre for the region of Pictou County.